 In 2001, East Malling’s most recent rootstock selections were released: for apple M116, and for pear the quince rootstock EMH.
 The crosses that produced these rootstocks were both made in the 1960’s – an indication of just how long a process it is to produce a new improved rootstock.

-The East Malling Rootstock Club (EMRC) was established in 2008 and aims to deliver improved rootstocks to UK growers, with support from the Horticultural Development Company (HDC), and to overseas producers with funding provided by the International New Varieties Network (INN).
+The East Malling Rootstock Club (EMRC) was established in 2008 and aims to deliver improved rootstocks to UK growers, with support from the Agriculture & Horticulture Development Board (AHDB), and to overseas producers with funding provided by the International New Varieties Network (INN).
 Click here to read more about the current rootstock breeding programme at EMR.

-To learn more about the history of East Malling Research click here
+To learn more about the history of East Malling click here